A.D. Vision: Anime Network

 Anime Network was a cable channel in North America dedicated to anime.
 The network launched in North America in late 2002 and was marketed to multi-system operators (MSOs) as both a stand-alone 24-hour linear network and as a video on demand (VOD) programming service.
 The Anime Network was the United States' first all-anime cable TV network.
 On January 4, 2008, Anime Network officially announced that the traditional 24/7 service would cease operations.

-Anime Network now exists as a VOD channel operating on many cable and satellite operators such as DirecTV, Dish Network, Cox, Time Warner, Cablevision, and Charter.
-It also has a Roku app.
-However the online service was decommissioned in 2017 following the launch of HIDIVE.
+It operated on many cable and satellite operators such as DirecTV, Dish Network, Cox, Time Warner, Cablevision, and Charter, and also had a Roku app.
+It is though the Anime Network where ADV would start experimenting with online streaming of its catalog with the launch of the Anime Network's streaming service, Anime Network Online, in late 2007, which was decommissioned in 2017 following the launch of HIDIVE.

 ADV Manga

 ADV Manga was ADV's division for the licensing and distribution of English translations of Japanese manga.
 The division was launched in 2003, with a strong list of titles and an ambitious plan for growth within the United States manga market.
 However, ADV Manga canceled many of their titles in late 2004 and 2005.
 In 2006, ADV Manga released the 6-volume Neon Genesis Evangelion: Angelic Days series and in 2007 the company resumed releasing several popular titles that had been on hiatus, including Yotsuba&! and Gunslinger Girl.

 At Anime Expo 2006, manga publisher Tokyopop announced that it had obtained the licenses for three titles formerly licensed by ADV that had been cancelled: Aria, Tactics, and Peacemaker Kurogane.
 Meanwhile, Yen Press has acquired the rights to Yotsuba&! and Azumanga Daioh.